ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 Even if you're not writing multiple implementations immediately, defining a protocol for a role in your system can clarify the design.
 For example, you might define a `DataStore` protocol with methods like `save(item)` and `load(id)` that any storage backend should implement.
 Today you only have a database implementation, but tomorrow you might add an in-memory or file-based implementation--the protocol makes the contract clear.
-Moreover, if you want to accept objects from a third-party library with the necessary methods, protocols let you do so without subclassing or modifying those classes.
+Moreover, if you want to accept objects from a third-party library with the necessary methods, protocols do so without subclassing or modifying those classes.
 Suppose you're writing a function that can output data to any "file-like" object (something with a `.write()` method).
 The `io.TextIOBase` abstract class in Python is nominal, but not every file-like object will inherit it.
 By defining your own protocol with a `write(str)` method, your function can accept a wide range of objects (file handles, `io.StringIO` instances, custom writer objects) as long as they implement `write`.